 December

-Provide time for teachers to reflect on the first semester and invite them to share their successes and challenges.
+Provide time for teachers to reflect on their teaching skill development throughout the first semester and invite them to share their successes and challenges.
 Use this reflection to assess progress toward academic goals and recalibrate where necessary.

 January/February